kedehub/knowledge_discovery_game/README.md

 ## Customization

-Kanban Policy Game is released under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Knowledge Discovery Game is released under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Customisation and translation is encouraged.
 To propose a change, create a pull request.